Ensembl/ensembl/misc-scripts/xref_projection/README_projection.txt

     Assign "from" gene's name and description to "to" gene Set status of "to" gene to KNOWN_BY_PROJECTION

 If the "to" gene has an existing display xref, this is not overwritten, except in the case where the "to" gene has a name derived from a RefSeq_dna_predicted or RefSeq_peptide_predicted xref, and the "from" gene has a name derived from an HGNC (in the case of human) or MGI (in the case of mouse) xref.

 Note that only homologies of type "ortholog_one2one" and "apparent_ortholog_one2one" are used from Compara.
 Other types of homology (e.g. one to many) are not used for the projection.
 This is the case for both the gene name and GO term projection.

+As of release 49 (February 2008), only HGNC symbols will be projected from human to the other species.
+Projections from mouse will continue to use gene names from other sources, e.g. UniProtKB/Swissprot.

 GO term projection